SimpleSAMLphp has built in language support, and stores the preferred language in a cookie.

 If executed early at the IdP it will check if the

-Notice that the login page itself is to early to be influenced by the user attributes, because the IdP does not know any user attributes before the user logs in.
+the login page itself is to early to be influenced by the user attributes, because the IdP does not know any user attributes before the user logs in.

 In contrast, the consent module will be presented in the correct language based on user attribute.